-Your Board, in conjunction with the boards of the five other VCTs managed by Albion Capital Group LLP, launched a prospectus Top Up Offer of new Ordinary shares on 6 January 2022, and announced on 3 March 2022 that, following strong demand, it had opted to exercise its over-allotment facility, bringing the total amount to be raised to £21.0 million.
-On 23 March 2022 the offers were fully subscribed and closed to further applications.
+Your Board, in conjunction with the boards of five of the other VCTs managed by Albion Capital Group LLP, launched a prospectus Top Up Offer of new Ordinary shares on 6 January 2022 and announced it reached its £8 million limit on 9 February 2022 under the Offer.
+A separate prospectus Top Up Offer was launched on 10 October 2022.
+The Board announced on 18 January 2023 that, following strong demand, it would opt to exercise its over-allotment facility, bringing the total amount to be raised to £12.5 million.
+On 16 March 2023 the offers were fully subscribed and closed to further applications.